-Our 5th graders spend a week at the Washington Navy Yard, participating in the Starbase Atlantis program that focuses on the STEM content areas: Science, Technology, Engineering, and Mathematics.
+Our 5th graders have spent a week at the Washington Navy Yard, participating in the Starbase Atlantis program that focuses on the STEM content areas: Science, Technology, Engineering, and Mathematics.
 This hands-on science program is intended to inspire young people to love STEM subjects and consider becoming scientists and engineers.
 In addition, students experience fabulous field trips to the Challenger Center for Space Science Education, Luray Caverns, and Great Falls National Park.

 The Social Studies curriculum connects local, state and U.S. history to the global community, past and present.
 An individual’s rights, responsibilities, and civic duties are emphasized.
 Students engage in the learning process through classroom discussions, debates, field trips to places such as Gettysburg and Mount Vernon, and projects including Colonial Day, Greek Festival and historic simulations.

 The Spanish curriculum teaches students in kindergarten through eighth grade to appreciate the language, geography, cultures, and traditions of Spanish speaking countries.
 In grades six through eight, Spanish is the equivalent of high school Spanish I and emphasizes fluency in all forms.
 The program’s success is proven by the fact that many of our graduates place directly into Spanish II as high school freshmen.

 The Technology/Computer curriculum is incorporated into daily classroom instruction, which is enhanced by use of Activboards, laptop carts, and a state-of-the-art computer network.
 All students have a weekly technology class.
 Students learn keyboarding, develop computer literacy, and apply ethics in their use of technology.
 Saint Ambrose utilizes Discovery Education Streaming as a digital resource to supplement the curriculum.